 The genesis for these exhibitions is to bring awareness to the age of these Avenues and to the fact that many of them have already been lost to drought, development or neglect.
 The first exhibition was opened by Professor Geoffrey Blainey AC at the Shrine of Remembrance, Melbourne in 2010.
 Further details of the opening Exhibition can be found here.

 Currently, the exhibition consists of 43 large printed photographs, each housed in handcrafted Tasmanian Oak frames, locally manufactured here in Victoria.
-Since the Shrine opening, the exhibition has continued to travel all around Victoria, to the following areas:
+Since the Shrine opening, the exhibition has continued to travel all around Victoria as well as internationally, to the following areas;

 Shrine of Remembrance, Melbourne Victoria